 The Total Cost of Forming and Maintaining a Business in Minnesota

 Another substantial expense is business taxes.
-Minnesota maintains a bracketed tax system, and the usual rates are higher than a lot of other states.
+Minnesota maintains a bracketed tax system for personal income taxes (and, therefore, most LLCs) but has a flat rate for corporate income taxes.
 But state taxes aren’t the only ones you’ll have to account for.
 You’ll also have to pay federal taxes, along with several others.
 For instance, if you have employees, you’ll pay unemployment insurance tax.
 If you sell goods or services, you’ll pay sales and use tax.
 Depending on the nature of your business, there could be other taxes required, so check with the Minnesota Department of Revenue to make sure.

 Other than that, the other potential expenses only apply to certain businesses.
 These include things like professional or industry-specific business licenses and business insurance.

 Before we wrap things up, here are the answers to some of the most commonly asked questions about forming LLCs and corporations in the state of Minnesota.